weaviate/weaviate-io/developers/weaviate/model-providers/openai-azure/generative.md

 ### Available models

-Please refer to the [Azure OpenAI documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models) for a list of available models and their regional availability.
+See the [Azure OpenAI documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models) for a list of available models and their regional availability.

 ## Further resources